 ColorTyme Guarantee.
-ColorTyme is a party to an agreement with Wells Fargo Foothill, Inc. ("Wells Fargo"), who provides \$35.0 million in aggregate financing to qualifying franchisees of ColorTyme generally of up to five times their average monthly revenues.
+ColorTyme is a party to an agreement with Wells Fargo Foothill, Inc. ("Wells Fargo"), who provides \$35.0 million in aggregate financing to qualifying franchisees of ColorTyme generally up to five times their average monthly revenues.
 Under the Wells Fargo agreement, upon an event of default by the franchisee under agreements governing this financing and upon the occurrence of certain other events, Wells Fargo can assign the loans and the collateral securing such loans to ColorTyme, with ColorTyme paying the outstanding debt to Wells Fargo and then succeeding to the rights of Wells Fargo under the debt agreements, including the right to foreclose on the collateral.
 The Wells Fargo agreement expires on September 30, 2010.
 An additional \$20.0 million of financing is provided by Texas Capital Bank, National Association ("Texas Capital Bank") under an agreement similar to the Wells Fargo financing.
-Rent-A-Center East, Inc., a subsidiary of Rent-A-Center, guarantees the obligations of ColorTyme under each of these agreements, excluding the effects of any amounts that could be recovered under collateralization provisions, up to a maximum amount of \$55.0 million, of which \$27.7 million was outstanding as of March 31, 2007.
+Rent-A-Center East, Inc., a subsidiary of Rent-A-Center, guarantees the obligations of ColorTyme under each of these agreements, excluding the effects of any amounts that could be recovered under collateralization provisions, up to a maximum amount of \$55.0 million, of which \$27.8 million was outstanding as of September 30, 2007.
 Mark E. Speese, Rent-A-Center's Chairman of the Board and Chief Executive Officer, is a passive investor in Texas Capital Bank, owning less than 1% of its outstanding equity.

 Repurchases of Outstanding Securities.
-Our Board of Directors has authorized a common stock repurchase program, permitting us to purchase, from time to time, in the open market and privately negotiated transactions, up to an aggregate of \$400.0 million of Rent-A-Center common stock.
-As of March 31, 2007, we had purchased a total of 14,628,800 shares of Rent-A-Center common stock for an aggregate of \$360.8 million under this common stock repurchase program, of which no shares were repurchased in the first quarter of 2007.
+Our Board of Directors has authorized a common stock repurchase program, permitting us to purchase, from time to time, in the open market and privately negotiated transactions, up to an aggregate of \$500.0 million of Rent-A-Center common stock.
+As of September 30, 2007, we had purchased a total of 18,235,950 shares of Rent-A-Center common stock for an aggregate of \$440.9 million under this common stock repurchase program.
+We repurchased 2,307,400 shares for \$45.1 million in the third quarter of 2007.
+A total of 3,607,150 shares were repurchased for \$80.1 million during the nine months ended September 30, 2007.